What is Scleroderma?

 Scleroderma is a ailment that creates serious long-term complications for the body.
 If you have a history of scleroderma in your family or you think you might be experiencing problems with foot circulation or changes in the skin, contact the scleroderma specialists at Healthmark Foot and Ankle.
 If you already have a confirmed diagnosis of scleroderma, we will work closely with you primary doctor and your team of specialists to help combat the disease.

 We can monitor your condition, keeping you safe from the many foot problems associated with sclerosis and scleroderma.
-We have three exceptional board-certified podiatrists and three convenient locations.
+We have four exceptional board-certified podiatrists and four convenient locations.
 Call us today to protect your feet.